ojroques/vim-oscyank/README.md

 # vim-oscyank

-A Vim / Neovim plugin to copy text to the system clipboard using the [ANSI OSC52](https://invisible-island.net/xterm/ctlseqs/ctlseqs.html#h3-Operating-System-Commands) sequence.
+A Vim plugin to copy text to the system clipboard using the [ANSI OSC52](https://invisible-island.net/xterm/ctlseqs/ctlseqs.html#h3-Operating-System-Commands) sequence.